mistymyto/mistymyto/README.md

 <!--- This README is used on the public profile --->

-# Introduction
+# Hello world, it's Kelvin!
-Hello.
-My name is Kelvin, the novice but curious programmer.
+I am the novice but curious programmer, but actions speak louder than words.

-## Hobbies & Interests
-- Linux sysadmin
-- Coding
+## My Repertoire
+- Tools: Git, Neovim, and Docker
+- Languages: C, Lua, and Python
+- Hard Skills: a bit of linear algebra and calculus

+## About me
-- Tinkering with configs
+- See the cat with mlg glasses?

-### Favorite Book?
-The Bible, especially the Book of Ecclesiastes.

-### Pets?
-Look at this cat in my profile picture.
 That's Newton.
+He's the rubberduck for my debugging.
+- I enjoy reading the Bible, especially the Wisdom Books.
+- You learn math for school, I learn math for fun, we are not the same.

+> Don't stop, configuring, got to get that working
+> More bytes, Stack Overflowwwwww